SkeyPr/Zomato-landing-Page/ReadMe.md

-#My attempt at cloning the zomato landing page
+#My attempt at cloning the zomato landing page.